 Evaluation of the sites located between 1980 and 1983 as well as sites on record in the Alaska Office of History and Archeology are tabulated in Tables 4.1-4.5 (Chapter 4) and Table 5.1.
+To assist in determining the type and cost of mitigation Table 5.2 provides the observed and estimated sizes of sites investigated between 1980 and 1983.
 Of the known sites, 137 will be directly or indirectly impacted and 133 have the potential of being impacted.
 Based on available data, it appears that 10 sites will not be impacted by the project.
 However, this is a preliminary evaluation based on the fact that these sites are some distance from expected impact areas.
 Of the 245 sites presently known, 26 (10.6%) have already been systematically tested.
 Systematic testing is recommended for those sites that have been determined to be directly or indirectly impacted by the project (Table 5.1).
 For those sites on federal or state lands which will not be directly or indirectly impacted by the project, the cultural resource policies of the appropriate agency should be applied.
 Land status was taken from maps provided by Acres American and maps included in the FERC license application.